MLH-Fellowship/3.3.1.1-flask-blog/README.md

 Please make sure to update tests as appropriate.

-## Installation for Mac OS: Set up Python's default version from 2.7 to 3.x on OS X
+## Installation for Mac OS: Set up Python's default version from 2.7 to 3.x

 Open ~/.bash_profile file: